highlight/highlight/docs-content/general/6_product-features/6_dashboards/2_dashboard-management.md

 ## Dashboard overview

-At [app.highlight.io/metrics](https://app.highlight.io/metrics), there is an overview of all dashboards in your project.
+At [app.highlight.io/dashboards](https://app.highlight.io/dashboards), there is an overview of all dashboards in your project.
 Here, you can create or delete dashboards, or click into the dashboard you want to view / edit.
 If your project has many dashboards, you can filter on their name using the search.

-By default, all projects have an "Insights" dashboard automatically created to show useful graphs and showcase many of the highlight.io metrics features.
+By default, all projects have an "Insights" dashboard automatically created to show useful graphs and showcase many of the highlight.io dashboards features.

 ## Viewing / editing a dashboard